apostrophecms/apostrophe-documentation/tutorials/intermediate/accessing-the-database-directly.md

 In general, if you need to use `$set`, `$pull`, `$push`, `$addToSet`, `$unset` or `$inc`, using MongoDB directly makes sense, because *Apostrophe's model layer only writes complete docs*.
 For read operations it usually does not make sense to skip the model layer.

 Often a good strategy is to use Apostrophe for read operations, which allows you to check `._edit` to see if the current user is allowed to write to something, before writing to it directly with MongoDB.
 Just keep in mind you're bypassing any useful `beforeInsert`, `beforeUpdate` and `beforeSave` handlers that might exist.
+Sometimes, that's exactly what you want.

 ## Making your own database connections